Indonesia considering hiking fuel prices as much as 40% -lawmakers

 By Ananda Teresia

-JAKARTA, Aug 26 (Reuters) - Indonesia may raise subsidised fuel prices by 30% to 40% to manage fiscal pressure from a ballooning subsidy budget, lawmakers from President Joko Widodo's ruling coalition government told Reuters on Friday.
+JAKARTA, Aug 26 (Reuters) - Indonesia may raise fuel prices by 30% to 40% to manage fiscal pressure from a ballooning subsidy budget, three lawmakers from parliament's energy committee told Reuters on Friday.

-Eddy Soeparno, a member of the National Mandate Party and deputy head of the parliament's energy committee, said he obtained the information in a closed-door parliamentary meeting with state oil company Pertamina PERTM.UL earlier this week.
+The information came from a closed-door meeting with state oil company Pertamina PERTM.UL earlier this week, they said.

 Southeast Asia's largest economy has already tripled its 2022 energy subsidy allocation from its original budget to 502 trillion rupiah ($33.90 billion) - about 16% of total spending plans - amid rising global oil prices and a depreciating rupiah.